Golden Spike National Historical Park (Fantastic Guide to Golden Spike Historical Site)

 Basically, both workers from the east and west were working hard to finish the track to connect the United States.
-On May 10, 1869 in Promontory Point the final spike was put in place.
-As a celebration a golden spike was used!
+On May 10, 1869, in Promontory Point (according to the reporters) the final spike was put in place.
+As a celebration, a golden spike was used!

-2019 is the 150 year anniversary of this great event.
-Therefore, visiting the Golden Spike Historical Park this year is extra special.
-There are many celebrations and exhibits throughout the state.
-Reenactments are common every single day, but in honor of the 150 year celebration a special reenactment was performed.
+2019 was the 150th anniversary of this great event.
+Reenactments are common every single day, but in honor of the 150-year celebration, a special reenactment was performed.

 For your viewing pleasure, you can watch part of the celebration!
 This is provided by the special website that was created for this, called Spike 150.

-I would say if you live in Utah that 2019 is the year to visit.
-This is a great Utah State history moment and it is great to be a part of it.
-If I was coming from out of state I would not necessarily go out of my way to see Promontory Point unless, I had a train enthusiast with me, held a National Park Pass and wanted to get to as many parks as possible, or if I had a trip planned and was near the area.
+If I was coming from out of state I would not necessarily go out of my way to see Promontory Point unless I had a train enthusiast with me, held a National Park Pass, and wanted to get to as many parks as possible, or if I had a trip planned and was near the area.

 When we went, there were two sites pretty much across the street from each other.
 The main site housed the visitor’s center.
-The visitor’s center includes an area where you can watch films (these were dated), and gift shop, and a museum that has items from the era as well as stories.
+The visitor’s center includes an area where you can watch films (these were dated), a gift shop and a museum that has items from the era as well as stories.